 Jingdezhen is the capital of porcelain.
 You can have a look at how porcelain is made, and experience making porcelains by yourself.
 It's about 2½ hours by bus or 3 hours by train southwest of Huangshan.

 Huangshan and its ancient villages and streets are popular, though those further down the list are quieter.

 Chinese tour groups with noisy loud speakers frequent the area during high season.
-Schools and universities let out for summer vacation in July, so there is a influx of families and young visitors eager to see the area until August.
+Schools and universities close for summer vacation in July, so there is an influx of families and young visitors eager to see the area until August.
 Yellow Mountains flights and hotel rooms are more expensive, and train tickets may be difficult to obtain.
 Make hotel reservations in advance during high season.

 Also check out our Huangshan Spotlight Experiences for more you can explore in Huangshan.

 Or contact us for a tailor-made Hongcun tour according to your interests and time constraints.